-- 3.4.1 The Chair of the Senate, with the advice of the Secretary of the University, shall approve the schedule of ordinary meetings for each academic year.
+- 3.4.1 The Chair of a Standing Committee, with the advice of the Clerk, shall approve the schedule of ordinary meetings for each academic year.
 The schedule of meetings shall be approved two years in advance.
-There shall normally be five ordinary meetings each academic year. - 3.4.2 The Clerk shall be responsible for ensuring that the schedule of ordinary meetings is circulated to all members at the start of each academic year and is published in accordance with the University publication scheme. - 3.4.3 The Clerk shall be responsible for ensuring that notices of ordinary meetings are sent to all members at least ten working days before the meeting date.
+The schedule of meetings should be aligned with the schedule of meetings of the Senate. - 3.4.2 The Chair of a Standing Sub-Committee, with the advice of the Clerk, shall approve the schedule of ordinary meetings for each academic year.
+The schedule of meetings shall be approved two years in advance.
+The schedule of meetings should be aligned with the schedule of meetings of the establishing Standing Committee. - 3.4.3 The Clerk shall be responsible for ensuring that the schedule of ordinary meetings is circulated to all members at the start of each academic year and is published in accordance with the University publication scheme.

+- 3.4.4 The Clerk shall be responsible for ensuring that notices of ordinary meetings are sent to all members at least ten working days before the meeting date.
 Notices of meetings shall specify the date, time, and venue of the meeting.
-Neither the holding of a meeting or the business conducted at that meeting shall be invalidated should any member not receive notice of that meeting. - 3.4.4 The Chair of the Senate, with the advice of the Secretary of the University, may change the date and/or time of an ordinary meeting provided that members shall be given notice of at least ten working days.
+Neither the holding of a meeting or the business conducted at that meeting shall be invalidated should any member not receive notice of that meeting. - 3.4.5 The Chair of a Standing Committee or a Standing Sub-Committee, with the advice of the Clerk, may change the date and/or time of an ordinary meeting provided that members shall be given notice of at least ten working days.